igordall/EPFL_IKEA/README.md

 To delve deeper, we analyzed the most frequent words in misclassified sentences (stop words excluded while counting), including words like 'plus', 'comme', 'cette', and 'si', even after excluding stop words into the model—which, once more, resulted in a poorer outcome.
 This shows that our model is overly influenced by common French adverb, adjective, and conjunctions, leading to clustering around the A1 prediction.
 Indeed, the concept of the "nearest" neighbor becomes less meaningful.
 Distances between points (words/ sentences) can become uniformly large or not sufficiently distinct to discern close from distant neighbors effectively.
 For instance, the sentence B2 was wrongly classified as A2, "Si cette dernière innovation voyait le jour, une de ses applications serait tout aussi impressionnante et inquiétante." contains occurrences of 'cette', and 'si'.

 These results demonstrate that kNN is not well-suited for handling the complexities of written text.
-Below is the code used for this analysis:
+Here is the code we used for our analysis:
 ```python
 from sklearn.neighbors import KNeighborsClassifier
 from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score